Helias/Notify-me/README.md

 sleep 3; notify "This is a test!"
 ```

-the first command should send to you the default_message ("notify!"), the second will send you "This is a test!" after 3 seconds
+the first command should send to you the default_message ("notify!"), the second will send you "This is a test!" after 3 seconds.

 ### Windows